annleefores/cruddur/journal/week0.md

 **Attach Policy**

 - From IAM left pane select policies
-- Select _SecurityAudit_ (read only policy) police and attach it to a role or a user group
+- Select _SecurityAudit_ (read only policy) policy and attach it to a role or a user group
 - Another policy that can be attached is AmazonEC2FullAccess (only EC2 access)

 ![Attach Policy](media/week0/iam-policy.png)